F Forge Project Guide

 Use Forge from Codex through MCP.

 Codex uses MCP, and the MCP configuration is shared across the Codex CLI and IDE extension.
-The most reliable local setup is to point Codex at Forge's repo-local MCP launcher script.
+Use the repo-local launcher when you are developing or debugging the adapter directly.

 codex mcp add forge \